-Please note ALL of this information is now dated – the blog http://tech.scargill.net is now the place to see this and MUCH more tech info, thanks.
+Please note ALL of this information is now dated – the blog https://tech.scargill.net is now the place to see this and FAR more tech info, thanks.
 The blog has thousands of followers and covers ESP8266, Raspberry Pi, reviews of many single board computers, Node-Red development and much, much more.
 Please visit the new blog.

 This project is a development of previous work on the Nextion touch serial displays and offers a WIFI-controlled (MQTT) touch display which can be used with the full range of Nextion displays from the little 320*240 display you see here, up to the 7” resistive-touch model (note that in 2017, Itead are bringing out new capacitive models).

 Please note this was created as a temporary solution during downtime on my main blog – the real project is here – https://tech.scargill.net/nextion-wifi-touch-display/ – suggest you read that instead.
 All items in this blog have been transferred to https://tech.scargill.net and in many cases updated.

 The background to this is the ESP8266 software we developed for general use, which loosely started off as a MQTT demonstration and grew over time to be general purpose ESP8266 software written in C to make good use of the various IO pins of the ESP8266.
 The peculiarities of the Nextion display is that it is communicated with serially.
 The serial lines of the ESP8266 are really needed for programming and debugging and also put out some debug info on power-up at 78k so that was really a non-starter and so a software UART was added to the code to provide a second serial line at 56Kbaud to control the Nextion.